ItsLeon15/Bug-Reports/README.md

 - **buglinkdiscord <Webhook URL>** - Link a Discord Webhook to send all Bug Reports to.
 ## Permissions
 - **bugreport.admin** - Allows a user to access the buglist command.
+- **bugreport.notify** - Let's a player be notified every time a bug report is sent.

 ## Fixes for future releases
 - [x] Allow more than 9 bug reports with multiple pages.
 - [x] Add a command to link a Discord Webhook to send all Bug Reports to.
-- Add an option to edit the GUI options in the config.
+- [x] Add an option to edit the GUI options in the config.
-- Add support for multiple languages.
+- [x] Add support for multiple languages.

 ## Current working versions
 - [x] 1.17.X
 - [x] 1.18.X
 - [x] 1.19.X
+- [x] 1.12.X